Build a Homelab server using an old laptop

 DHCP

-Although PVE has been connected to Wi-Fi, virtual machines still cannot obtain network access at this point because the previous configuration changed PVE’s network to NAT mode (generally, household WLAN cards do not support direct bridging).
-A DHCP service also needs to be added in PVE to assign IP addresses to virtual machines.
+Although PVE has been connected to WIFI, virtual machines still cannot obtain network access because the previous configuration changed PVE’s network to NAT mode (general home WLAN network cards do not support direct bridging).
+A DHCP service also needs to be added in PVE to assign IPs to virtual machines.

 Install isc-dhcp-server: